An SDP method for Fractional Semi-infinite Programming Problems with SOS-convex polynomials: Introduction

 Over the last several decades, due to a great number of applications in many fields, semi-infinite programming (SIP) has attracted a great deal of interest and been very active research areas \cite{Goberna2017,Goberna2018,Hettich1993,Still2007}.
 Numerically, SIP problems can be solved by different approaches including, for instance, discretization methods, local reduction methods, exchange methods, simplex-like methods etc; see \cite{Goberna2017,Hettich1993,Still2007} and the references therein for details.
 If the functions involved in SIP are polynomials, the representations of nonnegative polynomials over semi-algebraic sets from real algebraic geometry allow us to derive semidefinite programming (SDP) \cite{handbookSDP} relaxations for such problems \cite{GS2020,Lasserre2011,SIPPSDP,XSQ}.

-In our previous work \cite{GuoJiaoFSIPP}, instead of s.o.s-convexity, we deal with the FSIPP problems under convexity assumption.
+In our previous work \cite{GuoJiaoFSIPP}, instead of sos-convexity, we deal with the FSIPP problems under convexity assumption.
 In \cite{GuoJiaoFSIPP}, we first reformulate the FSIPP problem to a conic optimization problem.
 This conic reformulation, together with inner approximations with sums-of-square structures of the cone of nonnagative polynomials on $\Y$ (e.g. the quadratic modules \cite{Putinar1993} associated with $\Y$), enables us to derive a hierarchy of SDP relaxations of \eqref{FMP}.
-Applying such appoach to \eqref{FMP} under s.o.s-convexity assumption, we can obtain convergent {\itshape upper} bounds of $r^{\star}$.
+Applying such appoach to \eqref{FMP} under sos-convexity assumption, we can obtain convergent {\itshape upper} bounds of $r^{\star}$.
 In this paper, we follow the methodology in \cite{GuoJiaoFSIPP} and present a new SDP method for \eqref{FMP} under {\bf A1-2}.
 Instead of the quadratic modules associated with $\Y$, we introduce Lasserre's measure-based representation of nonnegative polynomials on $\Y$ (c.f. \cite{LasserreOuter}) to the conic reformulation of \eqref{FMP}.
-With the new SDP method, we can compute convergent {\itshape lower} bounds of $r^{\star}$ and extract approximate minimizers of \eqref{FMP} in the case when $\Y$ is a simple set.
-Here, by the term of ``simple'' we mean that the integrals of monomials on $\Y$ can be obtained either explicitly in closed form or numerically.
+With the new SDP method, we can compute convergent {\itshape lower} bounds of $r^{\star}$ and extract approximate minimizers of \eqref{FMP} in the case when $\Y$ is a simple set, like a box, a ball, a sphere, or a polytope.

 We say that a convex set $C$ in $\RR^m$ has a {\itshape semidefinite representation} (SDr) if there exist some integers $l, k$ and real $k\times k$ symmetric matrices $\{A_i\}_{i=0}^m$ and $\{B_j\}_{j=1}^l$ such that